andreped/livermask/README.md

 The figure shows a predicted liver mask with the corresponding patient CT in 3DSlicer.
 It is the Volume-10 from the LITS17 dataset.

 ### Credit
-The LITS dataset can be accessible from [here](https://competitions.codalab.org), and the corresponding paper for the challenge (Bilic.
-P et al..
-(2019).
-The Liver Tumor Segmentation Benchmark (LiTS). https://arxiv.org/abs/1901.04056).
-If trained model is used please cite this paper.
+The LITS dataset can be accessible from [here](https://competitions.codalab.org), and the corresponding paper for the challenge from [here](https://arxiv.org/abs/1901.04056).
+If trained model is used, please consider citing this paper.

 ### Usage: